 However, cornstarch is not a 1:1 substitute.
 Use half the amount, which means 1 tablespoon cornstarch instead of 2 tablespoons flour.

 Instead of making a roux, stir the cornstarch with some of the broth until a slurry forms then add it to the pan with the rest of the broth.

-The best part about making this easy vegan mushroom gravy recipe is you do not have to wait until your dinner is done cooking to make the gravy.
+The best part about making this easy mushroom gravy recipe is you do not have to wait until your dinner is done cooking to make the gravy.